Markela-prog/EducationalProject/README.md

 3. ng-template
-4. ngModel - an element enhancement that helps with extracting or changing user input values (form related elements) `<input type="text" id="title" name="title" [(ngModel)]="enteredTitle"/>`
+4. ngModel - an element enhancement that helps with extracting or changing user input values (form related elements) `<input type="text" id="title" name="title" [(ngModel)]="enteredTitle"/>` Give access to entered value in input + let to write data back into input (listen + output)
 5. ngSubmit - event to which you can listen on form element, which will occur when form submission happened and that browser default was prevented.
 Then you can run your own code in response to this ngSubmit event
 `<form (ngSubmit)="onSubmit()">`
 6. ng-content - an element, acts as a placeholder for the wrapped markup (Content projection)

 !!!
 FormsModule should be imported if you want to work with forms related directives (ngModel, ngSubmit)